MoonlightCapital/MoonlightBot-docs/public-commands/reminder.md

 #### Flags

-* `--recurring` - If set, the reminder will be sent every `<duration>` instead of only once.
+* `recurring` - If set, the reminder will be sent every `<duration>` instead of only once.
 You will have to delete it manually to stop.

 ### Edit